cloudsoft/brooklyn-terraform/README.md

 `terraform`.
 If you installed the dependencies manually then you should refer to the Java type `io.cloudsoft.terraform.TerraformConfiguration` instead.
 Examples below refer to `terraform`.

-The entity requires a value for one of the `tf.configuration.contents` and `tf.configuration.url` cofiguration keys.
+The entity requires a value for one of the `tf.configuration.contents` and `tf.configuration.url` configuration keys.

 `tf.configuration.contents` allows you to include a plan directly in a blueprint.

 `tf.configuration.url` has the entity load a remote resource at runtime.
 The resource must be accessible to the Brooklyn server.
 The resource can be a single `configuration.tf` file or a `*.zip` archive containing multiple `*.tf` files and `terraform.tfvars` file.

+Other useful configurations:

+* `tf.polling.period` : how often should AMP check the status of the Terraform deployment.
+Default value is 15s.
+* `tf.drift.check` : default value is `true` which means AMP reports drift if Terraform does.
+Set this to `false` (not recommended) to disable drift checking.
+* `tf_var.*` : all configurations prefixed with `tf_var.` are converted to Terraform variables.
+This is a practical way to avoid using `terraform.tfvars` files and inject the values  directly from the AMP blueprint.
+Just don't use special characters(e.g. ".") when naming your configurations!
+* `version` : set this with the version of Terraform you want AMP to use to manage your deployment.
+AMP downloads it and installs in a directory that gets deleted when the application is stopped.
+By default, the version used is the one configured in the current version of `brooklyn-terraform`.
+* `tf.search` : when set to `true` AMP looks for the terraform version installed on the location.
+If found, it uses it to manage the deployment.
+By default, it is set to `false`.
+* `tf.path` :  set this with the terraform cli path on the location to instruct AMP to use it to manage the deployment.

 When started the entity installs Terraform and applies the configured plan.
 For example, the following blueprint can be used to run
 Terraform on localhost with a plan that provisions an instance in Amazon EC2 us-east-1 and assigns it an elastic IP:

 ```yaml
 location: localhost